mui/material-ui/docs/data/material/experimental-api/css-theme-variables/usage.md

 }
 ```

 Once the `App` renders on the screen, you will see the CSS theme variables in the html `:root` stylesheet.
-The variables are flatten and prefixed with `--mui` by default:
+The variables are flattened and prefixed with `--mui` by default:

 ```css
 /* generated global stylesheet */